Floor Care and Cleaning

 You might not be able to have hardwood in your home if you own dogs, but thanks to innovative manufacturing, laminate flooring can give you the look of hardwood while also giving your pets more support and comfort than hardwood is able to.

 Laminate is constructed of 4 layers which absorb the heavy traffic and day-to-day use of an active family.
 It is the wear layer that protects the floor from pet stains, fading, and surface burns, making laminate wood flooring and dogs a great mix.
 The surface is easy to clean and is water resistant, so no longer are pet accidents a big deal, but just be mindful that the slippery surface might cause your dog to have trouble with grip.
 However, adding rugs to a room with laminate can make it look complete, cozy, and comfortable for your pets.

-Is Vinyl Flooring Good for Dogs?
+Is Luxury Vinyl Flooring Good for Pets?

-What is the Best Carpet for Dogs?
+What is the Best Carpet for Pets?

-There is a general consensus that carpet and dogs don’t mix.
+There is a general consensus that carpet and pets don’t mix.
 Their fur and the dirt that comes off of their fur can get trapped in the carpet, or their accidents are difficult to get out of carpet.
 Those are several things that we hear a lot, but there is in fact carpet for pets that can resist stains and accidents.

-For a household with dogs, it’s best to choose a carpet with nylon fibers, as nylon is the most durable and stain resistant carpet fiber, when treated with stain protection.
+For a household with pets, it’s best to choose a carpet with nylon fibers, as nylon is the most durable and stain resistant carpet fiber, when treated with stain protection.
 The best carpet for pets and high traffic areas is going to be carpet that has been treated with static, stain, and soil resistant treatments, making them easy to clean and maintain.

-What is the Best Tile for Dogs?
+What is the Best Tile for Pets?

-Tile may just in fact be the best flooring choice for a household with dogs due to its long wearing durability, moisture resistance, and ease of maintenance.
+Tile may just in fact be the best flooring choice for a household with pets due to its long wearing durability, moisture resistance, and ease of maintenance.
 Tile is both scratch resistant and easy to clean, making this a practical option; however just remember that it can be hard, cold and slippery for both pets and humans.

 When considering the best flooring for pets and your family, you want to take into consideration how easy it will be to clean up messes, but also keep in mind how comfortable the flooring will be for both you and your pets.
 No matter what type of flooring you choose, there will always be a product that is most suitable for pets, so if you’re set on hardwood, make sure that you talk with a professional about selecting the best product for you and your family.